pokepark/PokemonRaidBot/README.md

 ## Tutorial mode

-To help with teaching users how to use the bot you can force them to go through a tutorial (that you must create) before they are able to use any of the bot's commands.
+To help with teaching users how to use the bot, you can force them to go through a tutorial (that you must create) before they are able to use any of the bot's commands.
+This feature is mainly intended to be used in small communities with one small raid group.

 To enable this feature:
 - Create `tutorial.php` in config folder.
 Use `tutorial.php.example` as reference
-- Set `TUTORIAL_MODE` = `true` in `config.json`
+- Set `TUTORIAL_MODE` to `true` in `config.json`
 - `tutorial` in access config file(s)
 - `force-tutorial` in access config file(s) to force users to go through the tutorial before they're able to use the bot.